In India, the Honda HR-V will go up against Mahindra XUV500, Hyundai Tucson, Toyota Innova Crysta and Tata Hexa.

 The cabin of the SUV has dual tone black and beige colour scheme and premium upholstery for seats and other parts.
 It is expected to be equipped with several high-end comfort, convenience, safety and security features.
 The vehicle could get a touchscreen infotainment system, multifunctional steering wheel, automatic climate control, rear parking camera, etc. Indian buyers have grown affinity for the rugged SUVs in the past decade.
 Thanks to large proportions, spacious cabin and off-road capability, SUVs turns out to be a viable alternative to other body-styles including hatchbacks.
 Despite complexities that Indian market is known for, the carmakers have paved their way to a segment that offers comfort of a SUV within the affordable limit.
 With the demand for SUVs surging every year, new models are being rolled out in the entry-level and premium segments alike.
 With BRV failed to generate volumes, Honda is surely thinking of this global product to mark some presence in this segment.

 The new SUV from Honda India is expected to break covers at the 2018 Delhi Auto Expo in February.
 However, the company is yet to make an official announcement on the same.
 By unveiling this product at this grand event, Honda would want to gauge response of prospective buyers.
-It is expected that HR-V launch in India could take place in 2017.
+It is expected that HR-V launch in India could take place towards the end of 2018.
 We will update our readers with concrete information on the launch soon.
 Read – Upcoming Honda Cars in India

 |Base Model||Rs 15 lakh|